learn-ballerina/learn-ballerina.github.io/src/index.md

 Let’s begin coding effectively in Ballerina.

+If you are interested in contributing to this book, check out the [contribution guidelines](https://github.com/learn-ballerina/learn-ballerina.github.io/blob/main/CONTRIBUTING.md.md).

 ## Project best practices

 How to use Ballerina's features to create clean, effective code organized properly in the file system.